quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 that the client is probably accessing a hidden server through a proxy.

 Endpoints that want to hide their use of a proxy or a relay will want to disable the spin bit.
-However, if only privacy sensitive clients ever disabled the spin bit, they would stick out.
-The probabilistic disabling behavior explained in {#disabling-the-spin-bit} ensures that other clients will also disabling the spin bit some of the time, thus hiding the privacy sensitive clients in a large anonymity set.
+However, if only privacy sensitive clients or servers ever disabled the spin bit, they would stick out.
+The probabilistic disabling behavior explained in {#disabling-the-spin-bit} ensures that other endpoints will also disable the spin bit some of the time, thus hiding the privacy sensitive endpoints in a large anonymity set.
 It also provides for a minimal greasing of the spin bit, in order to mitigate risks of ossification.